Article taken from page 6 of March/April Newsletter 2018

 The pharmaceutical industry, however, is working hard to medicalize women’s loss of libido, branding it a health-related dysfunction that needs to be fixed with a pill.
 This is dangerous.
 Pharmaceutical companies have invested astonishing amounts of money in Addyi’s promotion despite the fact that its effectiveness, reliability, and safety are all highly questionable.

 Addyi was previously owned by Sprout Pharmaceuticals.
 After twice rejecting it, the Food and Drug Administration (FDA) approved flibanserin for prescription use in 2015.
 The NWHN opposed the approval, because the research behind the drug is shaky, at best.
 Only 10-20 percent of women in flibanserin’s clinical trials reported experiencing a benefit from the drug.
 It’s also complicated to use, unlike Viagra.
-Viagra addresses a physical problem by releasing blood flow in men who have difficulty with erectile dysfunction, and is taken prior to sexual activity.
+Viagra addresses a physical problem by releasing blood flow in men who have difficulty with erectile dysfunction and is taken prior to sexual activity.
 Flibanserin works completely differently; it targets neurotransmitters in the brain and women have to take it every day.
 And, it has pretty serious side effects.
-Addyi essentially functions as sedative; a number of women in the clinical trials actually lost consciousness after taking flibanserin, and suffered concussions as a result.
+Addyi essentially functions as a sedative; a number of women in the clinical trials actually lost consciousness after taking flibanserin and suffered concussions as a result.
 So, the daily prescription must be taken at night, to reduce the risk of injury from fainting and falling (or crashing one’s car!).
 And, because of Addyi’s apparent interactions with other drugs, including alcohol, the FDA required the manufacturer to do a series of post-approval studies and instructs women that it is unsafe to drink alcohol while taking it.

 As a result of the serious hazards associated with the drug, the FDA issued a “Black Box” warning for Addyi, the strictest drug warning.